 - U.S. District Court, Southern District of California

-- California Furniture Manufacturing Association (CFMA), Board of Directors (October 2009–Present)
+- California Furniture Manufacturing Association, Board of Directors (October 2009–Present)

-- National Tooling and Machining Association, Los Angeles Chapter, Member of Board of Directors (July 2015–Present)
+- National Tooling and Machining Association, LA Chapter, Board of Directors (July 2015–Present); Associate Member (2012–present)